Best sites of Mendocino, Fort Bragg, CA – Trip Report/Review

-This is our third trip to Mendocino and as such we knew what to expect.
+This was our third trip to Mendocino and as such we knew what to expect.
 As the saying goes first time – you observe, second time - you understand - third time - you appreciate.
 The drive up from the Bay Area is a treat, especially if you take the longer route of sticking with Highway 101 and 1 instead of the shorter Highway 101, 128, and 1.
 The 128 route is shorter but as it cuts through the woods, you miss out on the some of the ageless views on Highway 1 (Pacific Coast Highway - PCH).
 Both routes are windy and sometimes narrow single-lane highways.
 The single-lane mandates going at a relaxed pace well below speed limits as otherwise you will be chasing RV’s after RV’s.
 This is a benefit in disguise as it allows one to relax from the start.

 We took the 2-mile detour to visit Point Arena Lighthouse.
 The location is roughly 40 miles south of Mendocino and about 20 miles north of Gualala.
 Between those two points, services are limited and there are no gas stations.
 The lighthouse was decommissioned a while back, but tours are allowed with the purchase of the admission ticket ($5 adults, $1 children under 12, open all days from 10 AM – 3:30 PM).
 The lighthouse features the French made first order Frenel lens – entry to the top platform is not allowed but peering from the stairs provides a good view of the lens.
 There are four houses around the lighthouse available for renting, but as others have pointed out, the drawback is that the facility is in need of renovation.
 The area around is pretty steep and dangerous and hence is fenced off with the result that there are very limited areas to hike with kids.